tackline/Play-Serializer/README.md

  - I'm really thinking about serializing through public interfaces here, without downcasting nastiness.
  - Fun thing: If you try to read junk, that's an IOException; try to write junk and that's an IllegalArgumentException.
  - I used a generic constructor! (though not for anything particularly useuful)
+ - Generics for handling return and exception types are terrible.
+ - Keywords considered a bad idea (context sensitive keywords moreso).